espanso/website/docs/tools.md

 - Clickable list of matches in the current folder
 - Menu for match creation
 - Easy navigation between key Espanso folders, and a Favorites menu for files and folders
+- Browsing and editing of installed Espanso packages
 - Handy find function to search for text across match files
 - Backup match files to ZIP file
 - Dark and light themes, with a choice of 16 palettes